robotic-vision-lab/RGBD-Covariance-Descriptors/README.md

 a compact representation of the object.
 Lastly, a set of dictionaries for a range of objects can be used to classify new point cloud data.

 This software implements dictionary learning on RGB-D covariance descriptors for 3D point cloud data.
-The descriptors used can be used with the following
+The descriptors can be used with the following
 features: position (x,y,z), color (r,g,b), normals (nx, ny, nz), image intensity (I), gradient of the intensity along x and y (Ix,Iy), magnitude of the intensity gradient (M), gradient of the depth along x and y (Dx,Dy),